Merp/MerpMod/README.md

 Linker script is set up under Category:Other.
 Under User Defined options, enter the following:
 -e _ResetHandler -T "$(PROJDIR)\LinkerScript.txt"

-#Supporting applications

-MerpMod uses SharpTune (http://github.com/Merp/SharpTune) to apply compiled patches to ROM images.
-Obtain the latest version SharpTune.exe and place it in the TestRom and Targets directories.

 ##Build Configurations